Back to all articles

 Frequently asked

-How much do people typically save by tracking subscriptions?
+How much do people typically save by auditing forgotten subscriptions?

-Most people cancel 2–3 forgotten subscriptions within the first week, saving $15–40 a month immediately.
-Over a year that's $180–480 without changing any spending habits — just from eliminating charges for things they don't use.
+Most people cancel 2 to 3 forgotten subscriptions in the first audit, saving $15–40 a month immediately.
+Over a year that is $180–480 without changing any spending habits — purely from eliminating charges for services they were not using.